firestarter/docs/rules.md

 * Cursing is allowed, so long as it is not directed towards any particular person or figure.

 ### Griefing
-* Raiding unclaimed cotainers (chests, barrels, anything that stores items) is alright, so long as they are not shop chests.
+* Raiding unclaimed containers (chests, barrels, anything that stores items) is alright, so long as they are not shop chests.
 * Breaking blocks that you did not place, even in unclaimed lands, is bannable.
 * If a player is offline for 3 or more months, you may ask an admin to unclaim one or more of their claims and you will be able to reclaim it.
 Right-click with a stick on the claimed area to check the age of the claim.
 * It is your responsibility to claim your builds.
 If your builds are griefed, the griefer will be punished, but your builds will not be rolled back to their previous state.